State Law Background

 - Requires all gun sales to be processed through a licensed dealer, requiring a background check;

 - Requires gun dealers to obtain a state license;

-- Bans most assault weapons and .50 caliber rifles, and prohibits the sale or transfer of large capacity ammunition magazines;
+- Bans most assault weapons and .50 caliber rifles, and prohibits the sale, transfer, manufacture, and possession of large capacity ammunition magazines;

 - Requires all firearms purchasers to obtain a Firearm Safety Certificate, after passing a written test;

 - Regulates gun shows in a comprehensive manner;